loganbap/data-science-portfolio/projects/titanic-bigdata-ml-pipeline/README.md

 ## Overview

-This project demonstrates how the tools used in real-world enterprise data engineering — Apache NiFi, HDFS, Hive, Apache Spark, and HBase — work together in a coordinated pipeline.
+This project demonstrates how the tools used in real world enterprise data engineering: Apache NiFi, HDFS, Hive, Apache Spark, and HBase, work together in a coordinated pipeline.
 Using the classic Titanic dataset as a vehicle, the pipeline ingests raw CSV data, transforms it through a distributed file system and query layer, trains a machine learning classifier, and writes model performance metrics to a NoSQL store.

-While the Titanic dataset is familiar, the goal here is not the model itself — it is demonstrating that each layer of a big-data stack can be wired together reliably and repeatably inside a containerized environment that mirrors production infrastructure.
+While the Titanic dataset is familiar, the goal here is not the model itself ,it is demonstrating that each layer of a big data stack can be wired together reliably and repeatably inside a containerized environment that mirrors production infrastructure.

 ---